cisco/cisco-network-chef-cookbook/docs/README-develop-resources-providers.md

 ## <a name="comp_test">Step 3.
 Testing: router eigrp</a>

-Similar to the test setup for the simple bash_shell example, this section assumes that a `router_eigrp.rb` node_utils API has already been written for our new router_eigrp resource and provider files.
+Similar to the test setup for the simple tunnel example, this section assumes that a `router_eigrp.rb` node_utils API has already been written for our new router_eigrp resource and provider files.
 See [README-develop-node_utils-APIs.md][doc_nu] for more information on writing these APIs.

 ### <a name="eigrp_api">node_utils API: router_eigrp.rb</a>

 Install or copy the `router_eigrp.rb` API file into the cisco-cookbook.
-Please reference the [node_utils API: bash_shell.rb](#bash_api) section for more information on installing node_utils API files.
+Please reference the [node_utils API: tunnel.rb](#tunnel_api) section for more information on installing node_utils API files.

 ### Recipe: cisco_router_eigrp